Skip to main content

 • Care: Machine washable and dryer safe

 Coop Home Goods pillows are stuffed with soft and supportive shredded memory foam.
 The pillow feels plush like down or down-alternative fills.
-However, you can add or remove fill for customized loft and feel.
+However, you can add or remove fill for a customized loft and feel.
 Both the Original and Eden pillows come with an extra half-pound bag of stuffing.

 Those seeking an even softer pillow, particularly stomach sleepers, should look to the Coop Home Goods Eden.
 It has a softer texture, but the same fill level adjustability.